We aim to provide patients with the best possible care and support so they can live better, fuller and longer lives.

 Patients needing hospital treatment now have a choice about which hospital to go to.

-If you would like to visit a specialist at James Cook oral & maxillofacial surgery department, please speak to your GP, your hospital doctor or your general dental practitioner.
+If you would like to visit a specialist at James Cook oral and maxillofacial surgery department, please speak to your GP, your hospital doctor or your general dental practitioner.